AnyLog-co/documentation/aggregations.md

 Aggregation functions are used to summarize streaming data over a specified time interval.
 These functions process incoming data continuously, computing key statistics such as counts, sums, averages, or max/min values over defined periods.
 Users define, per table, the length of time interval and the number of intervals to maintain.

+Note: deployment examples are in the [Aggregations Examples](examples/Aggregations%20Examples.md) section.

 ## How They Work:
 * Users define a time interval (e.g., 1 minute, 5 minutes, or hourly).